Healthy Rainbow Salad Recipe

 Step 2: Add Red and Purple Vegetables

-Choose 1–2 from this group.
+Choose 1–2 red or purple vegetables.
 Red cabbage and grated beet or cooked beets are my most-used, they add colour, crunch and they both keep well prepped ahead.

 Step 3: Add Orange and Yellow Vegetables

-Choose 1–2.
+Choose 1–2 orange or yellow veggies.
 Raw grated carrot is the easiest and keeps well.
 Roasted squash or sweet potato are worth it if you have time, they add warmth, heartiness and make it more of meal.
+Corn is easy and adds sweetness.

 Step 4: Add Green Vegetables

-Choose 1–2.
+Choose 1–2 green veggies.
 Broccoli is my go-to, lightly steamed rather than raw for better texture and digestibility.
 Cucumber and chopped snap peas work well for crunch.

-The lists above cover the most common and readily available vegetables, but there are plenty more that work well in salads, such as fennel, endive, fresh herbs, kohlrabi, turnip, artichoke hearts and watercress all work well.
+The lists above covers the most common and readily available vegetables, but there are plenty more that work well in salads.
+Fennel, endive, fresh herbs, kohlrabi, turnip, artichoke hearts and watercress all work well.

 I didn’t include white and neutral vegetables like cauliflower, eggplant, daikon, jicama and potato work well too and contribute plenty of micronutrients.